I understand your struggle with food and your body because I have been in exactly the same place…

-Frustrated by diets that seem to work at first but only result in weight gain in the end; the constant cycle of deprivation, weight loss and binging; dissatisfaction with your body; waking up every day searching for the magic bullet that will help you shed pounds so you can really start living your life; constantly measuring yourself and your body against all those perfect women you encounter every day.
+Frustrated by diets that seem to work at first but only result in weight gain in the end; the constant cycle of deprivation, weight loss and bingeing; dissatisfaction with your body; waking up every day searching for the magic bullet that will help you shed pounds so you can really start living your life; constantly measuring yourself and your body against all those perfect women you encounter every day.

 And I’m here to tell you that it is within your power to find health and happiness, while saying goodbye to diets for good.